This episode is titled, Taking It Further.

 A tragic event happened among the Anabaptists in the mid-1530’s that’s another frequent historical trait.
 The very thing the Lutherans feared, happened.

-In 1532 the Reformation spread rapidly throughout the city of Munster near the Netherlands.
+In 1532, the Reformation spread rapidly throughout the city of Munster.
 A conservative Lutheran group was the first form of the Reformation to take root there.
 Then immigrants arrived who were Anabaptist apostles of a shadowy figure named Jan Matthis.
 What we know about him was written by his critics so he’s cast as a fanatic who whipped the Munster officials into a fury of excitement that God was going to set up his kingdom on earth with Munster as the capital.

 Munster was to the Anabaptists what the televangelist scandals of the 80’s were to Evangelicalism; a serious black eye, that in no way reflected their real beliefs.
 In the aftermath of Munster, the dispirited Anabaptists of Western Germany were encouraged by the work of Menno Simons.
 A former priest, Menno visited the scattered Anabaptist groups of northern Europe, inspiring them with his preaching.
 He was unswerving in commanding pacifism.
 His name in time came to stand for the Mennonite repudiation of violence.